xBacked-DAO/press-kit-assets/README.md

 <h2> Logo </h2>

-Folks Finance icon can also be used without the logotype.
+xBacked icon can also be used without the logotype.

 Image | Description
 :----: | :----: